BinaryShadow94/Fail2Ban-Custom-Filters/README.md

 ## **Description**

-This repository contains a series of custom filters for Fail2Ban written by me.
+This repository contains a series of custom filters for Fail2Ban.

 These filters are intended to improve the bastioning of our applications using fail2ban.